 The curb on credit card charges

-The recent unrest in Egypt has prompted the Foreign Office to advise UK travellers to avoid areas in Cairo such as the Egyptian Museum and Downtown.
+The recent unrest in Egypt has prompted the Foreign Office to advise UK travelers to avoid areas in Cairo such as the Egyptian Museum and Downtown.
 For the latest, see www.fco.gov.
 UK

 The Nazca Lines

-The Nazca Lines site in Southern Peru has been placed on the World Monuments Fund’s (WMF) 2012 Global Watch list of endangered heritage sites.
-Other sites listed as under threat include Mumbai’s Royal Opera House and the fishing villages of Halong Bay in Vietnam
+The Nazca Lines site in Southern Peru has been placed on the World Monuments Fund’s (WMF) 2012 Global Watchlist of endangered heritage sites.
+Other sites listed under threat include Mumbai’s Royal Opera House and the fishing villages of Halong Bay in Vietnam

 Travelling by train